 Journal of Orthopaedic Surgery and Research, 15, Article number: 329 (2020)

 Bioabsorbable Implants in Treatment of Ankle Fractures (Comparative Study)V.G.
 Golubev, K.B.
 Zelenyak and A.N.
 Starostenkov Department of Traumatology and Orthopedics, 2018 2(32), pp.66-73.
 In Russian.
+The study by V.G.
+Golubev, K.B.
+Zelenyak and A.N.
+Starostenkov.
 Read more

 Patellar chondral defect treatment with a cell-free polyglycolic acid–hyaluronan-based implant and platelet-rich fibrin glue after previously failed microfractureI.
 D. McDermott